kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 1. Run preStop hooks for sidecars
 1. Send SIGTERM for sidecars

-If containers want to take action when a pod is switching to teminating state, they should use the TerminationHook.
+If containers want to take action when a pod is switching to terminating state, they should use the TerminationHook.

 The motivation for running the preStop hooks two times, then, can be implemented by adding the TerminationHook field to the service mesh container to drain connections.

-Furthermore, if a containet type "OrderedPhases" with the semantics of the [explained altenative][phase-startup] is added in the future, the semantics are still
+Furthermore, if a container type "OrderedPhases" with the semantics of the [explained alternative][phase-startup] is added in the future, the semantics are still
 clear: the TerminationHook will be called for _any_ container (irrespective of their phase) when the pod switches to a terminating state.